Author: Helen Scheuerer

 The leader of an infamous society of warriors, the Valia Kindred, lays claim to her as well, and Bleak finds herself in the middle of a much bigger battle than she anticipated.

-The plot has a lot of familiar fantasy elements: a main character with unknown powers, a medieval high fantasy setting with kings and knights, political rivalries, forbidden magic, class tension, corrupt royalty, and rampant abuse towards women.
+The plot has a lot of familiar fantasy elements: a heroine with unknown powers, a medieval high fantasy setting with kings and knights, political rivalries, forbidden magic, class tension, corrupt royalty, and rampant abuse towards women.
 As the story unfolds Heart of Mist adds some refreshing twists to the classic hero’s journey.

 The thing that made this book really stand out to me was how the plot tackles various social issues.
 Bleak copes with her magical powers by drowning herself in alcohol and her struggle with drinking opens up a conversation about alcoholism in young adults, a topic not often brought up in YA novels.
 Bleak is a flawed heroine and her character had more depth than what I’m used to seeing.